kd8bny/LiMEaide/README.md

     Do not create a volatility profile and do not include files for volatility.
     Volatility profile is generated on local machine

+-p, --pickup
+    Pick up a job you previously ran with the --delayed-pickup switch.
+    The file that follows this switch is located in the scheduled_jobs/ directory and ends in .dat

 --force-clean
     If previous attempt failed then clean up client
 ```